Wars

 "We are reaching the historical peak of armed conflicts since the Second World War," Jordi Urgell, co-author of the report, told ARA.
 This UAB researcher explains that, while the number of active conflicts was slightly higher in 2011 and 2012, coinciding with the outbreak of the Arab Springs, the degree of virulence of the current scenario is unprecedented.
 "Currently, almost 60 percent of the conflicts we analyze are high-intensity, while in 2012 it was slightly over 20 percent," he emphasizes.
 The figure is also higher than that for 2023 and 2022, when it was 42 percent and 30 percent respectively.

 And how can this high level of violence be explained?
 One of the contributing factors, according to Urgell, is the proliferation and sophistication of the arms industry, which is directly related to the lethality of wars.
 The unprecedented global arms spending of €2.7 trillion demonstrates the trend toward increasing militarization: "In 2024, Europe spent €693 billion on defense, 83% more than in 2015, and arms imports on the continent have grown by more than one," the researcher said.
-And, taking into account the latest commitments from NATO and the European Union, the outlook is not encouraging: "Here we must add the European Commission's proposal to increase [the defense budget] by €800 billion over the next four years," warns Urgell, who explains that boosting the military industry encourages companies to engage in high-profile deals.
+And, taking into account the latest commitments of NATO and the European Union, the outlook is not encouraging: "Here we have to add the European Commission's proposal to increase it [the defense budget] by 800 billion euros over the next four years," warns Urgell, who explains that strengthening the military industry encourages arms companies to sell material in countries in conflict, even though it is often not actual material.

 The other element that explains the proliferation of conflict contexts is the "growing disregard for international law" detected by international organizations, which weakens multilateralism and global governance.
 In fact, the report shows that the number of peace agreements signed has fallen.